igornicoletti/my-app/WARP.md

 # WARP.md

-This file provides guidance to WARP (warp.dev) when working with code in this repository.
+This file provides guidance to Warp AI when working with code in this repository.
+Warp is an Agentic Development Environment designed to help developers ship faster with AI assistance.

 ## Project Overview

-This is a React + TypeScript application built with Vite.
-It's a modern web application that uses:
+This is a modern React + TypeScript application built with Vite.
+The application demonstrates best practices for building scalable web applications with:

-- React 19 with TypeScript
+- **React 19** with TypeScript for the core framework
-- Vite as the build tool
+- **Vite** as the build tool and development server
-- Firebase for backend services
+- **Firebase** for backend services and authentication
-- React Query for data fetching
+- **TanStack Query** (React Query) for server state management
-- React Router for navigation
+- **React Router DOM v7** for client-side routing
-- Radix UI for components
+- **Radix UI** for accessible component primitives
-- Tailwind CSS for styling
+- **Tailwind CSS v4** for styling with modern utility-first approach
-- Vitest for testing
+- **Vitest** for unit and integration testing
-- JSON Server for development API mocking
+- **JSON Server** for development API mocking
+- **Motion** for animations and transitions
+- **DND Kit** for drag-and-drop functionality

 ## Development Commands